sveltejs/kit/documentation/docs/14-configuration.md

 - `dir` - output directory
 - `emitTypes` - by default, `svelte-kit package` will automatically generate types for your package in the form of `d.ts.` files.
 While generating types is configurable, we believe it is best for the ecosystem quality to generate types, always.
 Please make sure you have a good reason when setting it to `false` (for example when you want to provide handwritten type definitions instead).
-- `exports` - contains a `includes` and a `excludes` array which specifies which files to mark as exported from the `exports` field of the `package.json`
+- `exports` - specifies which files to mark as exported from the `exports` field of the `package.json`, can be set to `null` and will use existing `exports` field if available, or an object that contains an `includes` and an `excludes` array and will merge existing `exports`, with the value from `package.json` taking precedence
-- `files` - contains a `includes` and a `excludes` array which specifies which files to process and copy over when packaging
+- `files` - contains an `includes` and an `excludes` array which specifies which files to process and copy over when packaging

 ### paths